Lincoln House Chambers are delighted to announce that a significant number of our members have been ranked across several…Read more

 - Trading Standards / Consumer Protection

 - Housing, Planning and Highways (Enforcement)

-Leila’s experience covers both the enforcement and administrative aspects of public and Regulatory Law.
+Leila’s experience covers both the enforcement and administrative aspects of Public and Regulatory Law.
 Leila provides advice and assistance to both prosecution and defence on all aspects and stages of the regulatory enforcement process including: enforcement notices, the investigation, the decision to prosecute, PII and disclosure issues.

-Leila also regularly deliver seminars and provide training to other legal professionals.
+Leila also regularly delivers seminars and provides training to other legal professionals.
 These training courses are prepared and presented by Leila and have covered a variety of legal areas and issues.
 In particular she regularly provides such training to Local Government Officers on all stages of criminal investigations, disclosure and the preparation of a case for prosecution.
 In this regard Leila is accredited in Criminal Investigation Management by the University of Portsmouth.